How to become Accurate Psychic Mediums

 THE CERT RULE

 CERT is a teaching method used to develop accurate psychic mediums.
-The term was coined by my good friend and superb medium Stephen O’Brien, who speaks about it in his book The Power of Your Spirit.
-CERT is an acronym that stands for the four elements that make up a good reading, and when used as a tool for demonstration, it determines a sensible order in which these elements can be presented.
+The term was coined by my good friend and superb medium Stephen O’Brien, in his book The Power of Your Spirit.
+CERT is an acronym that stands for the four elements that make up a good reading.
+When used as a tool for demonstration, it determines a sensible order in which these elements are presented.

 CERT stands for these components: